 Region: South East

-This popular community greenspace, located next to the Greenwich Peninsula Ecology Park, comprises wide open grassland, tree and shrub areas, pathways and play features.
-It is the perfect place to unwind and enjoy some 'green time' and for walking, kicking a ball around, enjoying a picnic and breathing in the fresh air.
+This popular community greenspace, adjoining Greenwich Peninsula Ecology Park, comprises wide open grassland, tree and shrub areas, wildflower meadows, pathways and play features.
+It is the perfect place to take it easy and enjoy some 'green time' and for walking, kicking a ball around, having fun and enjoying a picnic.

 Southern Park, London, SE10 0BW